How to Keep a UK’s GMC License to Practice

 that SOME appraisal

-teams in parts of England have been reading that to mean the proportion
+teams in parts of England had been reading that to mean the proportion

 of actual data